 Winona

 Finally, in the words of Bobby Troup, “don’t forget Winona.”
 Initially, the place was called Walnut, predating its occupation in 1912.
-The town began when Billy Adams was making his way on a bicycle from Moody, Texas, to Long Beach, California, to visit his brother in the early 1900s.
+The town began when Billy Adams rode a bicycle from Moody, Texas, to Long Beach, California, in the early 1900s to visit his brother.

-However, before he reached California, he came upon a spot, about 13 miles east of Flagstaff, which would become Winona.
+However, before he reached California, he came upon a spot about 13 miles east of Flagstaff that would become Winona.
 He liked the place, and traveling on to Flagstaff, he boarded a train and returned to Texas.
 He married a girl named Myrtle, and they soon returned to that “perfect spot,” building a trading post that exchanged supplies and groceries with the Navajo and Hopi Indians for blankets, jewelry, and other native crafts.

 Though Route 66 was not yet established, by the 1920’s Model-T’s were making their way westward on the Flagstaff-Winslow Highway, passing right by the Adams’ trading post.
 Seeing the opportunity, they soon established one of the first tourist camps in Arizona in 1920.
-Billy built 12 one-room cabins and overnight camping for those who couldn’t afford the $1 per night cabin fee.
+Billy built 12 one-room cabins and provided overnight camping for those who couldn’t afford the $ 1-per-night cabin fee.

 Billy’s skilled trade was as a barber, and after he got the tourist camp going, he traveled to Flagstaff to work while Myrtle ran the store and tourist camp.
 Before long, several ranchers had settled in the area, and a post office was needed.
 Myrtle Adams became its first Post Mistress in 1924.
 To make mail pick-up easier, she would hang the mail sack outside so that railroad men could hook it as the train rolled by.
 A Texaco service station was also added.
 The Adams’ continued to live upstairs in the trading post through the 1920s when they moved across the highway.
 There, they homesteaded a piece of land, and Billy began ranching, a career he continued, increasing their landholdings until they wound up with a sizeable spread and retired in the late 1960s.

-Winona grew as people began to travel Route 66 in earnest, winding up with a population of just over 100 people.
-However, the small town’s Route 66 heydays would be short, as, in 1937, the highway was routed south of the town, bypassing it altogether.
+Winona grew as people began to travel Route 66 in earnest, reaching a population of just over 100.
+However, the small town’s Route 66 heydays would be short-lived, as in 1937 the highway was routed south of the town, bypassing it altogether.
 The Adams’ sold the store in the 1940s to a couple named the Pills, who added a garage offering mechanical work.
 When Mr. Pill retired, his son, Bill, took over the operations.
-It then sold two more times and is currently in operation today as a Shell Station.
+It was then sold twice and is currently in operation as a Shell Station.

 Winona never really prospered like so many other small towns along the Mother Road and was never incorporated.
 It gained its greatest notoriety by being mentioned in Bobby Troup’s Get Your Kicks on Route 66 song.
 Today, there is little left of Route 66 here, except for a great old bridge.